Call for Abstract

 - Track 2-5Craniofacial surgery

 Oral cancer can form in any part of the mouth.
 Most oral cancers begin in the flat cells that cover the surfaces of your mouth, tongue, and lips.
 Anyone can get oral cancer, but the risk is higher if you are male, use tobacco, drink lots of alcohol, have HPV, or have a history of head or neck cancer.
 Frequent sun exposure is also a risk factor for lip cancer.
 Tests to diagnose oral cancer include a physical exam, endoscopy, biopsy, and imaging tests.
 Oral cancer treatments may include surgery, radiation therapy, and chemotherapy.
 Some patients have a combination of treatments.

-- Track 4-3Chemotheraphy of oral cancer and its side effects
+- Track 3-3Chemotheraphy of oral cancer and its side effects

+Oral Medicine is the specialty of dentistry concerned with the oral health care of patients with chronic, recurrent and medically related disorders of the oral and maxillofacial region, and with their diagnosis and non-surgical management.
 Dental pharmacology is the study of drugs, or pharmaceuticals, typically used in the dental field.
 The most common types of drugs used by a dentist or dental professional are analgesics, antibiotics, anti-inflammatory drugs, and anesthetics.
 Each drug works in a different way to address whatever the dental issue may be.
-In any case, the dental hygienist needs to be aware of the drugs that the patients are taking to prepare for possible medical emergencies, identify oral conditions that may be present as a result of the drugs which may be associated with antibiotics or a number of different drugs, determining the appropriate home care procedures.
+In any case, the dental hygienist needs to be aware of the drugs that the patients are taking to prepare for possible medical emergencies, identify oral conditions that may be present because of the drugs which may be associated with antibiotics or a number of different drugs, determining the appropriate home care procedures.